Cycle 5

 Last updated

-Slide your finger past the arrow symbol under the t, saying the sound quickly at the moment your finger passes over that symbol.
 In the second part of the task, instead of you touching under the sound while the sound is being read, students will touch under it.

-This task also introduces students to touching under the sounds in a Sound Review task:
+This task also introduces students to touching under the sounds in a Sound Review task.

 A student’s finger should stop for two seconds on the dot beneath each continuous sound, which the student should read slowly.